Samsung/tizen-docs/docs/platform/reference/mic/mic-reference.md

 $ mic cr loop tizen.ks
 ```

-### Example of Creating a Loop Image
+### Example of creating a loop image

-To create a loop image:
+To create a loop image follow these steps:

 1. Prepare the kickstart file.